mpadge/hackmd-stat-software/standards/ml.md

 distinction between training and test data, and between model specification and training.

-The preceding workflow mentioned a couple of concepts the definitions of which may be seen by clicking on the corresponding items below.
+The preceding workflow mentioned a couple of concepts the interpretations of which in the context of these standards may be seen by clicking on the corresponding items below.
 Following that, we proceed to standards for ML software, enumerated and developed with reference to the preceding workflow steps.
-As described above, these steps may not be applicable to all ML software, and so all of the following standards should be considered to be conditioned on “where applicable.”
 In order that the following standards initially adhere to the enumeration of workflow steps given above, more general standards pertaining to aspects such as documentation and testing are given following the initial five “workflow” standards.

 <details>
 <summary>